 Both our hospital GI Center and Endoscopy Center in Arlington Heights use state-of-the art diagnostic technology and high-definition imaging.
 Because of this, our detection rate for polyps is 57 percent, well above the national benchmark of 25 percent.

-They can also call the number to schedule an appointment with a gastroenterologist to discuss screening and their personal risks for the disease.
+You can also call the number to schedule an appointment with a gastroenterologist to discuss screening and your personal risks for the disease.

 A lung cancer screening with low-dose CT (LDCT) has been shown by research to save lives by finding lung cancer early in people who are considered high risk.